adamduncan/eleventy-plugin-i18n/README.md

 Type: `String`

-We can ensure a translation will always return in a given language by including a `localeOverride` as the second argument.
+We can guarantee a translation will always return in a given language by including a `localeOverride` as the second argument.
 For example, this will always render in French, no matter which country site it's in:

 ```
 {{ 'hello' | i18n({}, 'fr-FR') }}
 ```

 _Note:_ Here we will still have to pass the first `data` argument, even if no interpolation is needed.
-You can pass an empty object `{}` or `null`.
+You can pass an empty object `{}` or `undefined`.

 ## Roadmap

 - [ ] Write up tutorial to build on some great concepts ([multilingual](https://www.webstoemp.com/blog/multilingual-sites-eleventy/), [language toggle](https://www.webstoemp.com/blog/language-switcher-multilingual-jamstack-sites/)) in this area.
 Dive further into how to architect and implement multilingual Eleventy sites, and leverage the plugin (e.g. [smart language switching](https://github.com/adamduncan/eleventy-plugin-i18n-demo/blob/master/src/_includes/components/language-selector.njk)).
 - [ ] Explore shipping additional i18n-aware `pluralize` filter `{{ 'apple' | i18n | pluralize(3) }}` (Awesome suggestion from [@alexcarpenter](https://github.com/alexcarpenter)).
-- [ ] Quite mode?
+- [ ] Quiet mode option?
 Some might want to suppress the console logs on missing translations?

 ---